How Long Does It Take to Find a Job After Graduation? (Realistic Timeline)

 The short answer

-A short gap (under 6 months) rarely matters—interviewers won't even ask.
+A short gap (under 6 months) rarely matters — interviewers won't even ask about it.
 A longer gap (6-12+ months) will raise questions but doesn't disqualify you if you handle it well.

 What employers are actually screening for